TheLancashireman/DhG2/doc/GettingStarted.md

 using the unique identifier: "e 3" or "e 4", depending on whether you want to edit Jack or Jill.

-You can give the unique identifier as a bare number or in (square) brackets exactly as displayed by the orignial command.
+You can give the unique identifier as a bare number or in (square) brackets exactly as displayed by the original command.
 If you give a partial name and an assigned identifer in brackets, the command ignores the name and uses the identifier.
 However, if you give a partial name and a bare number then the number is treated as part of the name and there is unlikely to be a match.